vmware-tanzu/servicebinding/samples/overridden-type-provider/README.md

 # Overridden Type and Provider

-When projected into the application workload, the binding must contain a `type` entry and should contain a `provider` entry.
+When projected into the workload, the binding must contain a `type` entry and should contain a `provider` entry.
 If the Secret doesn't contain a type or provider, or contains the wrong values, they can be overridden for the binding.

 In this sample, we'll use a [Kubernetes Job][kubernetes-jobs] to dump the environment to the logs and exit.